diff options

 is being made, preferrably with relatively high value.
 Later, the transaction

 @@ -384,7 +373,7 @@ this purchase appear cheaper than it actually was.
-So after purchasing an item
+So after purchasing an item with 1000 NTD, the card will look like only 100 NTD were spent for the purchase,

 giving an extra balance of 900 NTD to the attacker.